richardsmythe/cscompress/README.md

 ## TODOs

-- Add more compressor types for lossless compression, the aim is to create a suite of compressors.
+- Add more compressor types for lossless compression, the aim is to create a suite of compressors for specific needs.

 ## Contribution